OkePoland/DropTheWord/README.md

 #### Usage with strings

-###### Function will transform provided string to string with "hard spaces" after a word you provide.
+###### Function will transform provided string to string with "hard spaces" after each word provided in an array.

 ```javascript
 const myOldString =